goofycoder/startup/thoughts_quotes.md

 - We're even wrong about which mistakes we're making.
 (Carl Winfeld)

 - Focusing is about saying no. (Steve Jobs)

+- You want to be extra rigorous about making the best possible thing you can.
+Find everything that’s wrong with it and fix it.
+Seek negative feedback, particularly from friends.
+(Elon Musk)

+- It's really hard to design products by focus groups.
+A lot of times, people don't know what they want until you show it to them.
+(Steve Jobs)

+- That’s been one of my mantras — focus and simplicity.
+Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
+But it’s worth it in the end because once you get there, you can move mountains.
+(Steve Jobs)

 **[⬆ back to top](#table-of-contents)**